owenyeo/tp/docs/UserGuide.md

 * Timeslots added of type `module` will be colored blue, while those of type `CCA` will be colored red.
 * To add an event that lasts until the end of the day (midnight), set the end timing as `2400`.
 * You will not be allowed to add an event that clashes with any existing events.
+We are making sure you don't double book!

 </div>

 #### 3.1.3 Adding non-recurring event to user: `addevent user`

 This command adds a non-recurring event to your schedule.
+Use it for meetings, hangouts, and exams!

 Format: `addevent user en/EVENT NAME h/DAY_TIME`

 - Adds an event titled `EVENT_NAME`
 - Event date and time will be equal to `DATE` <br>
-where `DATE` must be entered in the format `YYYY-MM-DD HHMM [start time] HHMM [end time]`
+where `DATE` must be entered in the format `YYYY-MM-DD HHMM [start time] HHMM [end time]`.
+Date must be a valid date!
-- Users can set whether they want to enable reminders for this event by inputting `y/n` under `[REMINDER]`
+- Users can set whether they want to enable reminders for this event by inputting `y/n` under `[REMINDER]`.
+Don't forget them!
-- Event names will be changed to all upper case regardless of whether it was keyed it in lower case or upper case
+- Event names will be changed to all upper case regardless of whether it was keyed it in lower case or upper case.
+TimetaBRO is hyping you up!

 **Successful Command:**\
 Input: